zhiming99/rpc-frmwrk/rpc/security/README.md

 1. The communication of an authenticated session is encrypted or signed throughout the session's lifecycle.
 2. The duration for authenticating process can last for about 2 minutes, if the process cannot complete during this period, the bridge side will reset the connection.
 3. If the service ticket expires, the session will ends in 10 minutes.
+4. Train yourself to get used to `kinit` and `klist`, which can be used frequently as the login method.